VictorA07/K8s-Project/README.md

 terraform plan -var-file=variable.tfvars -lock=false
 ```

-### To deploy
+### To Deploy
 ```
 terraform apply -var-file=variable.tfvars -lock=false -auto-approve
 ```

-### To destroy
+### To Destroy
 ```
 terraform destroy -var-file=variable.tfvars -lock=false -auto-approve
 ```

 Some of the resources out needed in our application infrastructure main.tf will be populated.
-This is performedby a null resource block added to the jenkins infrastructure main.tf file.
+This is performed by a null resource block added to the Jenkins infrastructure main.tf file.

 ```
 resource "null_resource" "credentials" {